khenidak/WebSocketsServer/readme.md

 ## Using it with Owin##
 **Typical Usage Pattern**

 1. Create your socket types (subclass-ing *WebSocketSessionBase*).
 Each represents a session type.
 For example "Customer".
-They can expose business logic specific methods such as SendComplete each result into one or more messages send to the down stream.
+They can expose business logic specific methods such as SendPOComplete.
+Each may result into one or more messages send to the down stream.

+2. The server instantiate a new instance of socket type for every incoming new connection.

-2. You can also expose server side messages that *OnReceiveAsync* can route to.
+3. You can also expose server side messages that *OnReceiveAsync* method can route to.

-3. Optionally implement a session manager (subclass-ing *WebSocketSessionManager<t>*) or use the out of the box manager *WebSocketSessionManager* (Example: please refer to the code below for a custom manager that maps different socket types to different Owin routes)
+4. Optionally implement a session manager (subclass-ing *WebSocketSessionManager<t>*) or use the out of the box manager *WebSocketSessionManager* (Example: please refer to the code below for a custom manager that maps different socket types to different Owin routes)

-4. Call one of the many Owin extension methods.
+5. Call one of the many Owin extension methods included in the library.

 The below code uses the web socket server with a self hosted Owin server